mattcling/Cs-180-Team-Project/README2.md

 7. Your README should include detailed testing information for the IO functionality - it will be tested manually by the grading TA.

 8. Issues from Phase 1 should be corrected - failure to do so will result in further loss of points.

+ ## TODO:

+1.
+- Implement server to support multiple clients.
+- Ensure server/database interaction is thread safe.
+- Implement server class using Runnable interface.
+- Ensure client does not store information locally.
+- Update interfaces and test cases from Phase 1.
+- Write test cases for Server and Client classes.
+- Include detailed testing information for IO functionality in README.
+- Correct issues from Phase 1.